OpenTreeOfLife/treemachine/example/README.txt

     relationships based in dissimilarity measured by cross-reactivity of antigens against albumins

+"grehan_schwartz_2009.tre" - to show how the GoL system works with conflicting
+    phylogenetic estimates, this tree from Figure 2A of Grehan and Schwartz (2009) is included.
+This includes the unconventional grouping of humans as sister to orangutans.

 Refs:
+J. R. Grehan and J. H. Schwartz, "Evolution of the second orangutan: phylogeny
+    and biogeography of hominid origins," Journal of Biogeography, vol. 36, no. 10, pp. 1823–1844, 2009.
+DOI: 10.1111/j.1365-2699.2009.02141.x

 V. M. Sarich and A. C. Wilson, "Immunological Time Scale for Hominid Evolution,"
      Science, vol. 158, no. 3805, pp. 1200–1203, Dec.
 1967.
+     DOI: 10.1126/science.158.3805.1200